Florida school board defies DeSantis, sets 90-day mask policy after heated meeting

 TEXAS SCHOOLS CAN MANDATE MASKS IN DEFIANCE OF GOV. ABBOTT'S EXECUTIVE ORDER PENDING LEGAL CHALLENGES

 The only exceptions to the mandate will be a medical exemption or an Individual Education Program and employees and visitors will also be required to wear a mask.
+The board was voting on three options - all of which involved a mask mandate.

-The state has threatened to withhold school board salaries for defiant counties and the Biden administration has offered federal financial assistance to districts requiring masks, according to Politico.
+The state has threatened to withhold school board salaries for defiant counties but the Biden administration has offered federal financial assistance to districts requiring masks, according to Politico.

 Florida Gov. Ron DeSantis signed into law in July a bill making mask-wearing optional in public schools.

-The U.S. Centers for Disease Control and Prevention has recommended masks for students under 12 while indoors regardless of their vaccination status.
+The U.S. Centers for Disease Control and Prevention has recommended masks for all students while indoors regardless of their vaccination status.

 Sarasota’s mandate will be lifted if the county positivity rate falls below 8% for three days and would be reinstated if it climbs above 10%, according to FOX 13.
 The positivity rate Friday was reportedly at 23%.